-Cordial comes from the Latin word cor, meaning heart, and liqueur is derived from the Latin meaning melt or dissolve.
-Both words are interchangeable, although liqueurs are more popular in Europe, and cordials are more popular in the United States.
+Cordial comes from the Latin word cor, meaning "heart," and liqueur is derived from a Latin word meaning "melt or dissolve."
+Both words are interchangeable, although cordials are more popular in the United States, and liqueurs are more popular in Europe.
 From this point on, I use the word cordial to describe both.